 Investors should think about two risks going into this stock.
 First, it is impossible to know for sure how much longer the coronavirus crisis will last and the true impact of it on the business during 2020.
 Second, even if the business performs well, short-term sentiment could change as investors switch from consumer discretionary stocks to consumer staples.
 However, The Global Investor believes in Diageo’s long-term growth story; moat-like quality product offerings and reasonable valuation outweigh the short-term risks inherent in the stock price.
 Cheers!

-Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
+Disclosure: I/we have no positions in any stocks mentioned, but may initiate a long position in DEO over the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.